soanvig/mm-jsr/README.md

 You may track development in issues panel.

 Old version was created before I had expertise on creating maintanable code, and I've created a little monster.
 Lovely, but still a monster.
 New version is truly modular, with reusable structures, clean API, TypeScript, and good-quality declarative code (including tests).
 The hardest part is already done (engine architecture, and label merging), so now it should be easy.
+New version will also have adapters to all popular frameworks/libraries (React, Vue, and so on)

 # Mort&Mortis JS Range (M&M JSR)